Dhelio/TextToSpeech-SpeechToText/UnityAssets/README.md

 # Android Speech-To-Text and Text-To-Speech

-Hello, and thank you for buying my plugin!
+Hello, and thank you for getting my plugin!

 Here are a few instructions to guide you better through the plugin.